PoisonIsBestType/dotfiles/README.md

 # Almeida's Dotfiles

-I'm not a developer so just don't expect much!
+I'm not a developer so don't expect much!

 This repository contains my `~/.config` backup.